Macartney Embassy: Meeting with Qianlong

 It was the practice of the Manchu emperors of the Qing dynasty to lead a ritual hunting expedition north of the Great Wall each autumn.
-During the reign of Qianlong's grandfather Kangxi, an imperial city was built near the hunting grounds at Chengde to house the emperor and his entourage while he was away from Beijing.
+During the reign of Qianlong's grandfather the Kangxi Emperor, an imperial city was built near the hunting grounds at Chengde to house the emperor and his entourage while he was away from Beijing.
 It was at Chengde that Qing emperors often greeted foreign dignitaries, particularly Inner Asians who represented vassal states.
-Here too, Macartney's embassy was to meet Qianlong on the occasion of the emperor's birthday.
+Here too, Macartney's embassy was to meet Qianlong on the occasion of the Emperor's birthday.
 Qianlong called off the hunt to return to Chengde for the ceremonies, as he had done previously in 1754 and 1780 for the visits of Amursana and the Sixth Panchen Lama, respectively (the latter on the occasion of Qianlong's 70th birthday).